Social Media Marketing: 7 Creative Tips on How to Increase Followers on Facebook

 You can easily access this information by navigating to the Insights section of your Facebook page.
 There you will find all the data on your post performance and what your audience responds best to in comparison to less popular posts.
 Analyze the data and think of factors that might influence it, such as time of day or day of week, post length, type of content, topic, etc. When you understand what the followers like, you will be able to deliver more posts that perform well, and therefore increase engagement and Facebook reach.

 Don't overlook the difference of you posting when your fans are online as opposed to being offline and maybe not even seeing the post.
-FB Insights allows you to keep track of that too, go to the “Posts” section, then - “When Your Fans are Online”, and you'll see when they are the most active.
+FB Insights allows you to keep track of that too, go to the “Posts” section->“When Your Fans are Online”, and you'll see when they are the most active.
 Use that information to your advantage when creating the next post!

 As the following is growing, because it sure will, check how the posts are performing once in a while and if you need to change something in your posting strategy to please this bigger crowd.
 And always respond to users that don't follow you yet, but have some questions.
 Be friendly and polite, and make them feel welcomed.
 If possible, don't send them automatic responses and engage with every newcomer individually, this will significantly increase the chance of them actually following.